 The Academic Dean is responsible for maintaining current personnel files of all faculty members and for distributing and keeping any specific instruments of evaluation adopted by faculty action (e.g., student evaluations of classes and a standardized advisor evaluation).
 Each file shall include an official transcript and an up-to-date vita of the faculty member.
 The Academic Dean is also responsible for notifying in writing all faculty members scheduled to be reviewed.
 Such notification shall take place on or before October 1st and will provide at least a thirty-day notice before which materials must be submitted for review.
 Through appropriate College media, (e.g., The Beacon), the Dean will announce the names of faculty to be reviewed and issue an invitation to all members of the community to write letters concerning the person to be reviewed.
 The chairperson of the FAC will work with the Academic Dean to assure timely collection of all additional material relevant to any individual review.
 Confidential materials collected for reviews can be seen only by the FAC, the Academic Dean, the President, the Appeals Board (if convened), and the Board of Trustees.

+The faculty member under review is responsible for preparing the following materials and submitting them to the Office of the Academic Dean:

+A written self-evaluation by the faculty member under review.
+Although there is no set standard for length, a self-evaluation is typically 8 to 12 pages single-spaced.
+The faculty member should be as concise as possible while still addressing the four criteria outlined in 2.340 (“Review Criteria”).

+An updated vita

+Course syllabi for all courses taught during the period of review

+Other teaching materials, such as examples of assignments, alternative course evaluations, grading rubrics, or other materials to illustrate teaching excellence and growth

+Copies of publications, reviews, documentation of exhibitions, performances, or lectures

+Documents that support excellence in advising or service

+NOTE: Faculty members may update or add material in the file under the following circumstances: (a) written request by the FAC or Academic Dean, or (b) new information about publication or presentation of scholarly or creative accomplishments.
+There is no guarantee that materials submitted after the due date will be incorporated into the review.

 The Office of the Academic Dean will collect the following materials and make them available to the FAC:

-A written self-evaluation submitted by the faculty member under review.
-This self- evaluation shall include the faculty member's response to issues raised in student advising and course evaluations (e.g., special information about course format, population, goals).
-The self- evaluation will also speak to those strengths, weaknesses, accomplishments, and goals which the faculty member particularly desires the FAC to note and to respond to any suggestions made in previous reviews.
-Supporting materials may also include course syllabi of special interest, announcements of exhibitions or lectures, and samples of work published or in progress, and similar items may also be included.

 Copies of all standardized course evaluations for all classes taught at Guilford during fall and spring semesters since the previous FAC review or for the last two academic years at the College, as well as the individual, college, and division averages of numerical summaries for the semesters under review.
 Faculty members who wish to do so may submit supplementary student evaluations which particularly address their specific subject matter and/or teaching style and which may provide a clearer picture of their efforts to improve their teaching.

 The previous FAC review letter and any written response submitted by the faculty member after the review.
 Supporting documents and other material considered for prior reviews are not a part of a current review.

-Confidential letters of evaluation from all full-time departmental faculty members.
-An analysis of the faculty member’s qualifications and work, based in part on teaching observations, shall be part of each letter of evaluation, whatever its substance.
+Confidential letters of evaluation from all full-time tenured or tenure-track departmental faculty members.
+The letter will include an analysis of the faculty member's qualifications and work relating to the four criteria outlined in 2.340 (“Review Criteria”).
+Colleagues who write letters may look at syllabi, have conversations about pedagogy, and observe classes according to the guidelines set by the Faculty Development Committee.
 Non- tenure-track and first-year faculty members may choose to abstain from submitting letters.